 The breed is not for everyone but most Pit Bull owners are loyal advocates.
 While not perfect (no breed is) Pit Bull dogs have remarkable qualities that make their "pit-falls" (yes, it's a pun ;-) well worth it.

-There are many reasons to adopt a Pit Bull but one them is simply because those dogs need help like no other dog out there.
+There are many reasons to adopt a Pit Bull but one them is simply because those dogs badly need a chance.
 Too many people seem to forget that Pit Bulls are man's best friends too.
-The dogs are too often blamed for the irresponsibility of their owners and labeled vicious when they are in fact victims of abusive ownership.
-Remember that dogs are not responsible for the way they are bred, raised and trained, but are indeed captive of the environment humans choose for them, as well as unscrupulous breeding practices.
+The dogs are often blamed for the irresponsibility of their owners and labeled vicious when they are in fact victims of abusive ownership and unscrupulous breeding practice.
+Remember that dogs are not responsible for the way they are bred, raised and trained, but are captive of the environment humans choose for them.

-MPR seeks responsible and caring owners, willing to educate themselves on the breed, understand the pros and cons, respect the breed's potential and limitation, and asure the dogs will not be put in situations that are not suitable for their genetic inheritance.
+MPR seeks responsible and caring owners, willing to educate themselves on the breed, understand the pros and cons, respect the breed's potential and limitation, and assure a dog in their care will not be put in situations unsuitable to their genetic inheritance.

-Some people are nervous about adopting a dog of unknown background and prefer obtaining their dog from a breeder.
-This is understandable and we can't force people to rescue a dog if they are uncomfortable with this option.
+Some people are worried about adopting a dog of unknown background and prefer purchasing from a breeder.
+This is understandable and we can't force anyone to rescue a dog if that option concerns them.

-If you adopt from a serious rescue organization however, you will be saving the life of a dog that really needs help instead of encouraging the production of more homeless dogs doomed to die at the shelter or in the streets.
-The dog will come fully vaccinated, heartworm tested, and spayed or neutered, saving you hundreds of dollars.
+If you adopt from a legitimate rescue organization however, you will save the life of a dog that really needs help, instead of encouraging the production of more homeless dogs doomed to die at the shelter or in the streets.
+Adoption candidates come fully vaccinated, heartworm tested, and spayed or neutered, saving you hundreds of dollars.
 The dog will also have been evaluated and receive health and behavior assessments.
 In many cases, the dog will already be housebroken, crate trained, and have some basic obedience.
 In addition, the rescuer will work with you to choose a dog that will fit your lifestyle, and will give you training tips and breed-education.
-While rescuers can't provide guarantees either, we will take the dog back if things don't work out.
+While a rescue organization can't provide guarantees either, it will take the dog back if things don't work out.
 Rescuers don't do this for the money, but for the sake of the dogs.
-Backyard breeders will take your money and go.
+Backyard breeders will take your money and disappear.

-Pit Bulls have special characteristics that can be challenging if not understood well, but that they are delightful companions in the right hands.
+Pit Bull dogs may have special characteristics that can be challenging if not understood well but are delightful companions in the right hands.
 They will show you their gratitude by a lifelong commitment of love and affection.
 Please make sure you are ready for this serious responsibility and that the APBT is the right breed for you before you make a vow to adopt.
 Welcoming a dog in your home is a 10 to 15 year promise to the dog.